Step Up to the Microphone

 - Y&T: 'Squeeze' was sung by bassist Phil Kennemore.

-- blur: Guitarist Graham Coxon sings on three songs he wrote, "You're So Great", "Coffee and TV" and "Battery in Your Leg", while bassist Alex James wrote and sang on "Far Out".
+- blur: Guitarist Graham Coxon sings on three songs he wrote, "You're So Great", "Coffee and TV" and co-lead on "Tender" and the B-side "Red Necks," while bassist Alex James wrote and sang on "Far Out" and (in a Chipmunked vocal) the B-side "Alex's Song."
+Dave Rowntree's only vocal is on the Think Tank-era demo "Avoid the Traffic."

 - Havalina Rail Co. has done this a bunch over the years.